-3.5.3.6.1 Tilt Test-Fuel
+3.5.3.6.1 Tilt Test-Fuel and Fluids

-During the inspection, the car must be capable of being tilted to a 45-degree angle without fuel spilling from the carburetor or full gas tank or leaking from any part of the fuel system.
+During technical inspection, the car must be capable of being tilted to a 45-degree angle without leaking fuel or fluid of any type.
+The tilt test will be conducted with the vehicle containing the maximum amount of fluids it will carry during any test or event.